I am a practicing PA interested in applying to the APAP program. What are the minimum qualifications and/or requirements I need to meet?

 In order to bypass this, please try to enter zeros for the MCAT ID.
 If that does not work, please register for an MCAT ID through www.aamc.org.
 Registration is free and you will get an ID.

 How long does it take from the initial time I put in the application to hearing from LECOM?

-There are 2 parts to the application process.
+There are two parts to the application process.
 The primary application is put through AACOMAS.
-It typically takes 6–8 weeks for that application to be processed and sent to LECOM.
-The secondary application comes from LECOM and is sent to the applicant once all the documents and information is verified.
-This process can take another 2 – 4 weeks.
-Once the secondary application is completed and submitted back to LECOM, applicants are offered interviews.
+It typically takes 6 to 8 weeks for that application to be processed and sent to LECOM.
+Primary applicants with favorable reviews will be asked to complete a LECOM Supplemental Application.
+The Supplemental Application is sent to the applicant once all the documents and information is verified.
+This process can take another 2 to 4 weeks.
+Once the Supplemental Application is completed and submitted back to LECOM, applicants are offered interviews.

 I have submitted my AACOMAS application, but have not heard anything from LECOM.

 Once your application has been verified by AACOMAS and released to LECOM, you will receive an email from them notifying you.
 If it has been more than 8 weeks and you have not yet heard from AACOMAS, please contact them.
 Once you received the notification email from AACOMAS, please notify the APAP Coordinator.

 Can I visit the campus and meet current APAP students?